 Sculptra is becoming increasingly popular as a non-surgical option for buttocks enhancement.
-Results can last between two and three years, although some have reported that Sculptra can continue to enhance collagen production for as long as five years, or even longer.
+When using Sculptra, butt lift results can last between two and three years, although some have reported that Sculptra can continue to enhance collagen production for as long as five years, or even longer.

 Is Sculptra a filler?